 * Includes SC 57 which is pending Philippines Government approval of the Jadestone Energy farm-in agreement.

-Jadestone Energy owns (100%) the Stag oilfield offshore Western Australia.
+Jadestone Energy owns a 100% the Stag oilfield offshore Western Australia.

 - Stag is a producing oilfield in the Carnarvon basin (block WA-15-L) about 60km off the coast of Western Australia in a water depth of about 47 metres.
-The field has been producing an average of 3,468 barrels per day since 1 July 2016 through a single offshore production platform.
-Production is expected to increase on the completion of two well workovers in late 2016 and from further infill drilling in the field.
+The field produced an average of 3,332 barrels per day in calendar 2016 through a single offshore production platform.
+Production is expected to increase on the completion of two well workovers and from further infill drilling in the field.

-Jadestone Energy currently has interests in six and is the operator of five Production Sharing Contracts (PSCs) in Vietnam:
+Jadestone Energy currently has interests in five and is the operator of four Production Sharing Contracts (PSCs) in Vietnam:

 - Blocks 05-1b & 1c PSC (Jadestone Energy 30%*) covers an area of 925km² in the Nam Con Son basin.
 The PSC holds two fully appraised gas and condensate discoveries, Dai Nguyet and Sao Vang, in close proximity to the Nam Con Son gas transportation pipeline and existing production facilities.